 - Video quality: HD or 4k video, flat color profile

 - External Mic input: sound matters, the camera needs dedicated audio input.

-- Battery life: Long batterie life is essential to use it long rips.
+- Battery life: Long battery life is essential to use on long rips.

 - External Power: That would be great but not essential.

 Looking for a camera system without breaking the bank was and still is a challenge.

 The Form factor makes it great to mount on the side of your motorbike helmet as you have less wind drag compared to a GoPro.